 Exact Sports: Offers camps nationally.
+Another request an “invitation” to attend.
+Probably helps them with their self-reported “success rate” which is not defined.
 Provides a list of colleges and coaches expected to attend.

 Headfirst Honor Roll Baseball Camps: Offers camps nationally.
 Specializes in academically competitive schools.
-Lists college coaches expected to attend as well as those with Direct Digital Access.
+Lists colleges and coaches expected to attend as well as those with Direct Digital Access.

-Joe Wladyka Baseball: Offers camps nationally.
+Joe Wladyka Baseball: Not updated for 2022.
+Offers camps nationally.
 Lists coaches who use the service.

 Junior Day Baseball: Offers camps nationally.
-Shows participating colleges.
+Shows participating colleges but does not list confirmed coach.
 Includes a College Baseball Education Seminar.